bluegreen-labs/ecmwfr/README.md

 The requests themselves should translate mostly without intervention and remain nested lists of parameters.

+#### netCDF data format

+In comparison with the original services the new `beta` API [regresses in terms of netCDF support](https://forum.ecmwf.int/t/changes-to-grib-to-netcdf-converter-on-cds-beta-ads-beta/4322).
+Those relying on common netCDF support such as ecosystem modellers will find this troubling.
+Note that both CDS and ADS have different policies and use different methods.
+Note that this regression in usability is not caused by this package.
+Please forward any issues you have with formatting of the data to the ECMWF using [the public forum](https://forum.ecmwf.int/t/changes-to-grib-to-netcdf-converter-on-cds-beta-ads-beta/4322).
+We suggest to fall back to grib files, and convert internally if netCDF driver files are needed.
+Sadly, consistency for now is not, and will not be, guaranteed it seems.

 ## Use: ECMWF Data Store services